School bandings: Majority of Caerphilly schools keep same banding

 And for secondary schools, Islwyn High School fell from amber to red, Bedwas High fell from amber to red, two schools went down a banding from yellow to amber and the majority stayed yellow.

-The head teacher of Libanus Primary School, which rose from yellow to a green rating, Jane Mather-Thomas, said: “We are absolutely delighted as a school to be categorised green.
+The head teacher of Blackwood Primary School, which rose from yellow to a green rating, Jane Mather-Thomas, said: “We are absolutely delighted as a school to be categorised green.

 “This demonstrates the continuous commitment and hard work of our pupils, staff, parents, carers and governors in the further progress of our whole school community.”